sachida369/Bharat-By-The-Second/README.md

-# 🇮🇳 India Live Budget • Neon Hacker Clock
+# 🇮🇳 Bharat By The Second – emphasizes real-time updates.

 A GitHub Pages-hosted static website displaying India's live budget and societal metrics with a cyberpunk neon hacker aesthetic and real-time animated counters.